dra2020/rdapy/docs/_pages/scoring.md

 This script maps the data needed for scoring plans to the data in a DRA GeoJSON file.
 The specific datasets used can be specified as optional arguments.
+The default datasets are the 2020 census, VAP, and CVAP data, and the composite election dataset for 2016-2020 elections.

 ```bash
 scripts/map_scoring_data.py \